Disability Services welcomes and supports students with disabilities, enabling them to pursue their studies in the best possible conditions.

 To welcome and advise you on your studies and professional insertion

 To provide individualized answers in accordance to your specific needs and in keeping with the law of February 11, 2015, and the university disability charter of 2007 and 2012

-To stimulate actions around the issue of disability at the University (communication, partnerships, events, working groups, etc.)
+To stimulate disability-related activities at the University (communication, partnerships, events, working groups, etc.)

 To work in networks (registrar’s offices, faculty, associations, institutional partners, companies, etc.)

 To be part of the University Foundation's projects

 Requests for study/exam accommodations must be made no later than

 - November 14, 2022, for the first semester,

 - March 20, 2023, for the second semester.